 Mangaluru: Tablighi Jamaat attendee who recovered from coronavirus thanks frontline warriors

-Bengaluru, Apr 21: A man in Mangaluru, who was discharged from Wenlock District Hospital after making full recovery from COVID-19, thanks the doctors, nurses & other medical staff of the hospital.
+Bengaluru, Apr 21: A man in Mangaluru, who was discharged from Wenlock District Hospital after making full recovery from COVID-19, thanked the doctors, nurses & other medical staff of the hospital.

-The patient identified as Saleem Hegde, a Tablighi Jamaat attendee, from Thokkottu had intially resisted when authorities went to take him to hospital fearing he will be booked.
+The patient identified as Saleem Hegde, a Tablighi Jamaat attendee, from Thokkottu had initially resisted when authorities went to take him to hospital fearing he will be booked.
 However, later Hegde cooperated after he was being counselled that he would be taken to isolation ward for treatment.

-After his discharge in 138 second long video, Hegde thanked corona warriors and said,"They treated me very well.
+After his discharge in 138 second long video, Hegde thanked corona warriors and said, "They treated me very well.
 Nurses & doctors are struggling day and night to save our lives."

-P S Harsha, city police commissioner taking to Twitter with video and wrote,''Just reproducing the experiences of a cured COVID19 patient.. please listento the first hand account about the care entire team of police officers, doctors, nurses and paramedics have given to bring any victim out of it..Joinhands with government .@DgpKarnataka @CPBlr @DHFWKA.''
+P S Harsha, city police commissioner taking to Twitter with video and wrote,''Just reproducing the experiences of a cured COVID19 patient.. please listen to the first hand account about the care entire team of police officers, doctors, nurses and paramedics have given to bring any victim out of it..Joinhands with government .@DgpKarnataka @CPBlr @DHFWKA.''

 Just reproducing the experiences of a cured COVID19 patient.. please listento the first hand account about the care entire team of police officers, doctors, nurses and paramedics have given to bring any victim out of it..— Harsha IPS CP Mangaluru City (@compolmlr) April 20, 2020